Can I Sue the NHS for Medical Negligence?

 The NHS has an established process in place for complaints and for medical negligence claims.
 Your first step to making a claim for negligence should be to determine that you have a case.
 If you merely intend to make a complaint about poor treatment, then this will require a very different set of steps.
-However, for making claims of medical negligence, you need to have suffered from an injury, suffered from unnecessary pain, or missed out financially as a result of your NHS care.
-Whether this is due to a single individual or the overall level of care that you received will depend on your personal case.
-Getting legal help as early as possible is vital.
+But it’s a different matter to ask “Can I sue the NHS for medical negligence?”

 In order to verify the validity of your claim, your solicitor will be looking for two things.
 They are: